Nikki Yanofsky

-Nicole Rachel "Nikki" Yanofsky (born February 8, 1994) is a Canadian jazz-pop singer from Montreal, Quebec.
-She sang the CTV Olympic broadcast theme song, "I Believe", which was also the theme song of the 2010 Winter Olympic Games.
+Nicole Rachel Yanofsky (born February 8, 1994) is a Canadian singer and songwriter from Montreal, Quebec.
+She sang the CTV Olympic broadcast theme song, "I Believe", which was also the theme song of the 2010 Winter Olympic Games hosted by Vancouver.
 She also performed at the opening and closing ceremonies for the Olympics and at the opening ceremony of the 2010 Winter Paralympic Games.
 She has released four studio albums to date, including Nikki in 2010, Little Secret in 2014, Turn Down the Sound in 2020, and Nikki By Starlight in 2022.

 Early life

 Yanofsky was born and raised in a "close-knit Jewish family" in Montreal, Quebec, Canada.
 Her parents are Elyssa (née Rosenthal) and Richard Yanofsky.
 She has two older brothers, Michael and Andrew.

 Yanofsky graduated from St. George's School of Montreal, an independent elementary and high school.

 Recordings

 Yanofsky recorded the Ella Fitzgerald song "Air Mail Special" for Verve Records and it was released in June 2007 on the album We All Love Ella: Celebrating the First Lady of Song.
 Produced by Tommy LiPuma, this track made Yanofsky the youngest singer to record for Verve.
 She then recorded "Gotta Go My Own Way" in English and French for the movie High School Musical 2.